Be Part of Our Sensory-Friendly Movement!

 Our Senses

-Sensory processing is the way our brains interpret information from our senses: sight, sound, smell, taste, touch, movement, balance, and internal body sense (interoception).
-Importantly, for most people, this process is seamless.
-However, for individuals with sensory processing differences or disorders, this everyday function can be a significant challenge.
+Sensory processing is how our brain interprets input from sight, sound, smell, taste, touch, movement, balance, and internal body signals (interoception).
+For many, this is seamless, but for individuals with sensory processing differences, it can pose significant challenges.

 Sensitivity and Overload

-Sensory sensitivity is the heightened awareness or reactivity to sensory input.
-Individuals with sensory sensitivities may experience discomfort or distress from stimuli that others find tolerable.
-In addition, when sensory input becomes overwhelming, it can lead to sensory overload.
-This is a state of being where the brain is unable to process incoming sensory information effectively, resulting in feelings of anxiety, frustration, or even physical discomfort.
+Sensory sensitivity means heightened reactivity to sensory input, often causing discomfort or distress.
+When sensory input becomes overwhelming, it can lead to sensory overload—a state where the brain struggles to process stimuli, triggering anxiety, frustration, or physical discomfort.

 Dive deeper: Understanding Sensory Disorders and Differences